funnyguy24188/shopforgirl/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 = Key Features =

 * The #1 Product Page image gallery for WooCommerce Products page.
-* First released July 2012 with 57 maintenance updates and feature upgrade versions released in 43 months (as at Feb 29th 2016)
+* First released July 2012 with 63 maintenance updates and feature upgrade versions released in 48 months (as at August 2nd 2016)
 * Full support for WordPress version 4.4 responsive images - srcset and size
 * Fully integrated with WooCommerce Product Gallery
-* Full compatibility with WooCommerce version 2.5+ with backward compatibility to version 2.1
+* Full compatibility with WooCommerce version 2.6+ with backward compatibility to version 2.1
-* More features and functionality available in a Premium version if required

 = Product Gallery =

 * Instantly applies Dynamic Gallery features to all WooCommerce Product Gallery images on install
-* Auto Converts your static product image galleries into a dynamic vertical scrolling gallery (more scroll options in Premium Version)
+* Auto Converts your static product image galleries into a dynamic scrolling gallery
 * Auto converts you static Product image thumbnails into a dynamic single row thumbnail slider
 * Displays all of your product images beautifully in all PC, Tablet and mobile phone browsers
 * Simple to use - just install and continue to use the WooCommerce Product gallery to add, move and delete product images